MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 The approach when starting a new porting project is to simply copy and paste the Unity Project and Windows Solution and across to the client repo as detailed below:

+## Init.ps1

+To initialize a project using WinShared code you can use Init.ps1 script, located in root of the WinShared project.
+This will copy the .gitignore, NuGet, Assets and Windows Solution folders, while renaming UnityProject.

+You will need to provide following:

+1) TargetRepoPath - full path to root folder of new repository (for example: `C:\Code\SomeProject\`)
+2) UnityProjectTargetDir - subdirectory under _TargetRepoPath_ that contains Unity project (can be empty, if it is in the root of repo, for example: `Unity` for Unity project to be in `C:\Code\SomeProject\Unity`)
+3) ProjectName - name of new project.
+Script will rename Windows projects, namespaces and solutions to match this name.

 ## The Unity Project

 The root of the repo contains a Unity project created for testing purposes, however it houses a number of useful scripts that we want to make use of in all projects.

-Copy and paste just the following folders and files into the root of client repo's Unity project.
+If you don't use _Init.ps1_ to initialize the project you can copy and paste just the following folders and files into the root of client repo's Unity project.
 The client repo will normally have it on root but could be in a sub folder, so make sure you copy to the correct location.

 * .gitignore - Up to date git ignore for Unity projects
 * /Nuget/* - helper scripts to bring in Nuget based plugins to Unity